warpspeed/ruby-sinatra-sample/README.md

 # make sure you are in the correct directory
 cd ~/sites/warpspeed-sinatra.dev

-# if you need a new secret key, you can use rake to get a new random key
-rake secret

 # create the file for the environment variables
 sudo nano .rbenv-vars